Decision Answer

 Satisficing is the practice of choosing the option that is good enough rather than the one that is theoretically best.
 The term comes from Herbert Simon, who argued that optimising is rarely achievable in real decisions and that satisficing is both more practical and more rational given the limits of time and information.

-Applied to paralysis, the reframe is this: a reversible, good-enough decision made now is almost always better than a delayed decision made in search of perfection.
+Applied to paralysis, the reframe is this: a reversible, good-enough decision made now is almost always better than a delayed decision — a structured AI decision framework helps you reach that point faster — rather than one made in search of perfection.
 If you can make the decision and revisit it in 72 hours with new information, the cost of being slightly wrong is low.
 The cost of waiting, on the other hand, includes missed windows, increased stress, and the downstream effect of other decisions being blocked by this one.

 Maximisation bias